shakibajaj/shakibajaj/README.md

 Hi there 👋

 - ⭐ I’m @AjajShakib
-- 👀 I'm interested in BlockChain & Web Dev.
+- 👀 I'm interested in Full-Stack Development.
-- 🌱 I’m currently learning Python, Solana , JS & Tailwind.
+- 🌱 I’m currently learning React.js, Tailwind , JavaScript & Node.js.
-- 🙋🏻 I’m looking to collaborate on Python Projects.
+- 🙋🏻 I’m looking to collaborate on Frontend Projects for sharpening my skills.
-- 🤔 I’m looking for help in making a SAAS Startup.
+- 🤔 I’m looking for help in making a Full-Stack WebApp that makes worth for the users.
 - 📫 How to reach me: ajajshakibiimt@gmail.com